kubernetes/website/docs/admin/node-conformance.md

 * Container Runtime (Docker)
 * Kubelet

 Node conformance test validates kernel configurations.
-If the kenrel module `configs` is built as module in your environment, it must be loaded before the test.
+If the kernel module `configs` is built as module in your environment, it must be loaded before the test.
 (See [Caveats #3](#caveats) for more information)